Hire Cloud Engineers

 - The ability to choose suitable services depending on compute, data, or security requirements.

-- Capability to compute utilization costs and identify operational cost-cutting strategies
+- Capability to compute utilisation costs and identify operational cost-cutting strategies

 - Offloading on-premises duties to service providers.